viralhysteria/Psychoacademia/readme.md

 The papers cover a range of topics, including mental health treatment and pharmacology.
 Each paper has been carefully selected based on its scientific merit -ChatGPT

-Full process used for pasrsing bookmarks:
+Full process used for parsing bookmarks:
 ```
 • Organize in-browser
 • Export bookmarks.html